Convoy

 Key Insight & Pivot

-The picture that emerged from triangulating all three clusters revealed a home security product would fail to solve the actual pain points participants expressed.
-Package theft wasn't frequent, severe, or costly enough to justify added cost or complexity — users simply didn't value their packages enough to pay more to protect them.
+The picture that emerged from synthesizing the survey data and interviews revealed that a home security product would fail to solve the actual pain points participants expressed.
+Package theft wasn't frequent, severe, or costly enough to justify added cost or complexity, and users simply didn't value their packages enough to pay more to protect them.

 The real problem was a broken delivery system that's inconsistent, unaccountable, and indifferent to the recipient.
 The driver research added another dimension: because drivers prioritize efficiency over careful handling, we needed a solution that worked with driver incentives rather than against them.

-That reframe suggested a different design space entirely: rather than securing the home, we could redesign the delivery ecosystem itself.
+That reframe suggested a different design space entirely: rather than securing the home, we turned our focus to the delivery ecosystem itself.
 The infrastructure already existed in adjacent industries — Uber Eats and DoorDash had proven that real-time tracking and delivery windows were solvable at scale, and autonomous sidewalk robots were already navigating last-mile routes in LA.
-We weren't inventing new technology.
-We were taking the real-time tracking, scheduled delivery windows, and autonomous last-mile infrastructure proven by food delivery and pointing it to package delivery.
+We envisioned a solution that takes the real-time tracking, scheduled delivery windows, and autonomous last-mile infrastructure proven by food delivery and adapts them to package delivery.

 Outcome